-The Innovation in Politics Institute GmbH will complement the City’s Projects with established events like the Innovation in Politics Awards, the ACT NOW Mayors’ Conference, and more, which will guarantee international attention, additional visitors and a Europe-wide impact.
-New formats like the Art of Democracy or Truth, Lies & Democracy will be prepared to be launched during the first Programme Year.
+ECoD gemeinnützige GmbH will complement the City’s Projects with established events like the Innovation in Politics Awards, the ACT NOW Mayors’ Conference, and more, which will guarantee international attention, additional visitors and a Europe-wide impact.
+Formats like the Art of Democracy or Truth, Lies & Democracy are adapted with local partners for the Programme Year of each title-holding city.

-If your City is eligible to participate in the Call (see “Which Cities are covered by the ECoD Call?”) and you don’t have scheduled municipal elections from September 2023 to August 2024, you need to complete a Democracy and Prerequisites self-evaluation (see ECoD Call Document).
-The ECoD team will assess how well the City’s infrastructure can cope with set maximum visitor numbers with respect to transportation and accommodation during given timeframes
+If your City is eligible to participate in the Call (see ‘Which Cities are covered by the ECoD Call?’) and doesn’t have scheduled elections (relevant for the City Council, administration or Mayor) from September 2024 to September 2025, you need to complete a Democracy and Prerequisites self-evaluation (see ECoD Call Document).
+The ECoD team will assess how well the City’s infrastructure can cope with set maximum visitor numbers with respect to transportation and accommodation during given time frames.

 This Call is open to Cities with a population of over 100,000.
 In individual cases worthy of special consideration, ECoD NPO may also admit cities with a population of just under 100,000 to the Call.

-In the first phase, the Declaration of Intent has to be signed by the highest City representative, including online self-evaluations of the Technical and organisational Prerequisites and Democracy Prerequisites, to be submitted by June 2022.
-In the second phase, after the pre-screening by the ECoD NPO, the submission of a mission statement, including an executive summary, current and completed projects and project ideas (in a predefined form and structure) has to be completed by September 2022.
+In the first phase, the Declaration of Intent has to be signed by the highest City representative, including online self-evaluations of the technical, organisational and democracy prerequisites, to be submitted by 30 April 2023.
+In the second phase, after the pre-screening by the ECoD NPO, the submission of a mission statement, including an executive summary, current and completed projects and project ideas (in a predefined form and structure) has to be completed by 30 June 2023.
 Additionally, a City Council resolution (or similar) for participating in the ECoD Call has to be adopted, and a contact person or office as well as a project team established.

 Yes, taking care of people in need and citizens fleeing the Ukrainian war is without doubt understood as a democracy project, covered by the Dimensions of Democracy.
 Initiating such support in the short-term shows the high level of the city’s resilience, engagement for human rights and social cohesion.